brouhaha/a2zip/README.md

 version 2 interpreters, did not have any more specific interpreter revision identification.
 Later version 3 interpreter revisions for the Apple II had a revision letter, with revisions A, B, E, H, K, and M known to exist.
-None of the lettered revisions are represented here yes.
+None of the lettered revisions are currently represented here yes.

-Eventually game images exceeded the 128KiB limit of ZIP version 3, therefore necessitating new ZIP versions 4, 5, and 6, which are not represented here.
+Eventually game images exceeded the 128KiB limit of ZIP version 3, therefore necessitating new ZIP versions 4, 5, and 6, also known as EZIP, XZIP, and YZIP, respectively.
+These are not represented here.